SssiiiSssiii/ArabicTextCleaner/README.md

 # ArabicTextCleaner
 **Do What?**
 * Tokenization: Breaking down Arabic text into individual words or tokens.
-* Normalization: Standardizing text by converting characters to their base forms.
+* Normalization: Standardizing text by converting characters to their base forms Additionally, the removal of non-Arabic characters.

   | from | to |
   | -----|----|